Guide to Work, Study, Travel and Living Abroad

 Resources for Teaching English in Taiwan

 Hess International Educational Group provides training and jobs in Taiwan.
-Specializes in teaching children including kindergarten-age.
+Specializes in teaching children, including kindergarten-age.
 Native Speaking Teachers (NSTs) must be college graduates.
 Very structured teaching program and curriculum.

 Teaching English in Thailand

-AUA Language Center employs teachers in central Bangkok and about many at other branches in the provinces, mainly at universities.
+AUA Language Center employs teachers in central Bangkok and many at other branches in the provinces, mainly at universities.
 Applicants should have a B.A.
 You can find more information about other AUA branches all around Thailand also available from the website.

 SUSAN GRIFFITH is co-editor of Work Abroad and author of the book Teaching English Abroad.
 See Susan's bio for more information about her extensive bibliography or to purchase her books.